SCATS is offering free online training and technical assistance.

 You should gain knowledge and skills that can be applied to your work environment through a pertinent and practical curriculum.
 The curriculum consists entirely of classes that are already offered to the public on the SCATS training schedule which is available on this website.

 SCATS classes and services are provided at no cost to our clients and there are no application or registration fees for this program.

-The purpose of the Safety and Health Practitioner Certificate Program is to elevate the standard of safety in Nevada by providing consistent, in-depth training in occupational safety and health.
+The purpose of the Safety and Health Practitioner Certificate Program is to elevate the standard of safety in Nevada by providing consistent, regulatory awareness training in occupational safety and health.
 The program will also provide safety professionals the venue to develop and further their skills and expertise in the safety arena.

 For more information on on how to achieve your safety certification, call SCATS at (702) 486-9140.